ISCHEMIC STROKE / PREVENTION

 - the risk is even higher in the presence of impaired VMR [Vernieri, 1999]

-- extracranial-intracranial (EC-IC) arterial bypass surgery was developed to prevent stroke by improving hemodynamics distal to the occluded artery
+- extracranial-intracranial (EC-IC) arterial bypass surgery has been developed to prevent stroke by improving hemodynamics distal to the occluded artery

-- in patients with symptomatic atherosclerotic ICA occlusion
+- for patients with symptomatic atherosclerotic ICA occlusion

-- in patients who would not tolerate planned ICA ligation (for surgically inaccessible aneurysms, tumors, etc.) according to balloon test occlusion (BTO)
+- for patients who would not tolerate planned ICA ligation (for surgically inaccessible aneurysms, tumors, etc.) according to balloon test occlusion (BTO)

-- studies have not demonstrated the effectiveness of EC-IC bypass compared to conservative therapy in secondary stroke prevention in patients with ICA occlusion; even if techniques assessing hemodynamic impairment are used (see the COSS trial from 2011)
+- studies have not demonstrated the efficacy of EC-IC bypass compared to conservative therapy in secondary stroke prevention in patients with ICA occlusion, even when using techniques to assess hemodynamic impairment (see COSS trial from 2011)

 Content available only for logged-in subscribers (registration will be available soon) |